 Welcome from our Head Girl and Head Boy

-Hello, my name is Jeea Chadha and I am delighted to be the Head Girl of 2020-2021!
+Hello, my name is Natasha Mitra and I am proud to be able to introduce myself as your Head Girl.